 for $i=1,\dots,N$, where the shifts $T_{g_i}$ are a priori unknown.
 This problem can be generalized beyond shifts by considering transformations related to the action of a group $\group$.
-This is the case of electron-microcopy imaging, where $\group$ is the group of rotations and translations of a particle~\cite{gupta2020multi}.
-The multireference alignment problem can be seen as a special case of our framework with a single operator $A$ and a $\group$-invariant signal set which consists of all transformations of a single signal, which has dimension\footnote{For infinite but compact groups, $k=\text{dim}(\group)$.} $k=0$.
+This is the case of electron-microcopy imaging, where $\group$ is the group of rotations and translations of a particle~\citep{gupta2020multi}.
+The multireference alignment problem can be seen as a special case of our framework with a single operator $A$ and a $\group$-invariant signal set of dimension\footnote{For infinite but compact groups, $k=\text{dim}(\group)$.} $k=0$ which consists of all transformations of a single signal.
 If $\group$ is cyclic (e.g., shifts), our results guarantee model identification for almost every $A$ with $m>\max_j c_j+1$ measurements.

 \paragraph{Deep Nets for Inverse Problems} Despite providing very competitive results, most deep learning based solvers require measurements and signal pairs $(x_i,y_i)$ in order to learn the reconstruction function $y\mapsto x$.
-A first step to overcome this limitation is due to Noise2Noise~\cite{lehtinen2018noise2noise}, where the authors show that it is possible to learn from only noisy data.
+A first step to overcome this limitation is due to Noise2Noise~\citep{lehtinen2018noise2noise}, where the authors show that it is possible to learn from only noisy data.
 However, their ideas only apply to denoising settings where there is a trivial nullspace, as the operator $A$ is the identity matrix.
-In Artifact2Artifact~\cite{liu2020rare}, it was empirically shown that it is possible to exploit different measurement operators to learn the reconstruction function in the context of MRI.
-AmbientGAN~\cite{bora2018ambientgan} proposed to learn a signal distribution from incomplete measurements of multiple forward operators, however they only provide reconstruction guarantees for the case where an infinite number of operators is available\footnote{Their result relies on the Cram\'er-Wold theorem, which is discussed in~\Cref{subsec: highdim}}, $\ntransf=\infty$, a condition that is not met in practice.
-Finally, the equivariant imaging framework~\cite{chen2021equivariant} showed empirically that learning the reconstruction function using a single operator $A$ is possible in various imaging inverse problems when the signal model presents some group invariance.
+In Artifact2Artifact~\citep{liu2020rare}, it was empirically shown that it is possible to exploit different measurement operators to learn the reconstruction function in the context of MRI.
+AmbientGAN~\citep{bora2018ambientgan} proposed to learn the signal distribution from incomplete measurements of multiple forward operators, however they only provide reconstruction guarantees for the case where an infinite number of operators is available\footnote{Their result relies on the Cram\'er-Wold theorem, which is discussed in~\Cref{subsec: highdim}}, $\ntransf=\infty$, a condition that is not met in practice.
+Finally, the equivariant imaging framework~\citep{chen2021equivariant} showed empirically that learning the reconstruction function using a single operator $A$ is possible in various imaging inverse problems when the signal model presents some group invariance.
 Here we provide a theoretical framework to support all of these findings.